belbasaur/courses-wesbos-es6/README.md

 * Use var for top-level variables that are shared across many (especially larger) scopes.
 * Use let for localized variables in smaller scopes.
 * Refactor let to const only after some code has to be written, and you’re reasonably sure that you’ve got a case where there shouldn’t be variable reassignment.

+## 6 - Arrow functions introduction

+### 3 main benefits
+* Much more concise than regular functions
+* They have implicit returns which allows us to write nifty one liners
+* It doesn't rebind the value of this when you use an arrow function inside another function

+* Arrow functions are always anonymous functions